საწყლოსნო-სპორტული კომპლექსი

 Google Maps

-Laguna Vere Aquatic Sports Complex is located in the central part of Tbilisi, between the right bank of the river Mtkvari and Vera Park.
-Working on this project started in 1964 by architects of the fourth studio of the Tbilkalakproekti – Shota Kavlashvili, Ramaz Kiknadze and Guram Abuladze.
-The grand opening of the complex was held in 1978 and it has been named after Lenin Komsomol.
+Working on this project started in 1964 by architects of the fourth studio of the TbilQalakProekti – Shota Kavlashvili, Ramaz Kiknadze and Guram Abuladze.
+Due to a lack of financial resources, planning and construction took 14 years.
+From 1964 to 1977, the architects planned three versions of the project.
+The grand opening of the aquatic sports complex was held in 1978 and it has been named after Lenin Komsomol.
 This was the first aquatic sports complex in the Caucasus, meeting international standards.
-Here were held local and international competitions, also teams of swimming, polo, diving and synchronized swimming were trained.
+Here were held local and international competitions, also teams of swimming, whaterpolo, diving and synchronized swimming were trained there.
 In 1982 the project was awarded the Prize of the Council of Ministers of the USSR and the First Degree Prize in the quality of construction work.

 The architecture of the complex is highly functional.
 In the central area there are three different sized pools located – largest one for competitions; deep one with a concrete diving tower and third one for training.
 The stands, designed for 5 500 spectators are in the south of the pools.
 At the opposite side of them, along the road connecting the Hero Square with the river bank, are the cash registers and two main entrances.
 This partly blind wall of the main façade is decorated with a long mosaic panel.
 In this part of the complex are placed the press corps, commentator’s booth, grandstands for press and athletes as well.